Hainanese Chicken Rice

 For the Ginger and Spring Onion Sauce:

-• 200 g fresh ginger peeled and thinly sliced
+• 200 g ginger peeled and thinly sliced

-• 6 spring onions sliced into 4cm to 5cm lengthwise
+• 6 spring onions (shallots) sliced into 2 inch lengthwise

 • 1 teaspoon salt